dmh2000/telemetry/README.md

 # Software Approach

-There are 3 apps in the system : the IOT device telemetry app, the web server backend and the front end React app.
+There are 3 apps in the system : the IOT device telemetry app, the web server backend and the front end app.

 ## Homegrown